South Africa is a surprisingly affordable safari destination compared to the rest of Africa, due to its favourable exchange rate.

 Choosing to travel with a group of friends or an epic multi-gen safari can make you eligible for group discounts, reducing the per-person cost.

-Conversely, solo travellers or small groups may experience higher per-person rates, with single supplements from 50% to 75% more than a per person rate.
+Conversely, small groups or solo travellers in South Africa may experience higher per-person rates, with single supplements from 50% to 75% more than a per person rate.

 Type of Safari: